 From sweeping plains to soaring mountains, coastline to glacial lakes, the Canterbury region has it all.
 Check out the top 8 experiences in the region.

 After a busy day of sightseeing there’s no better place to relax than Tekapo Springs Hot Pools.
 Overlooking the beauty of Lake Tekapo and the mountains beyond, the hot pools are fed by alpine springs and heated to 28-40 degrees Celsius.
 With New Zealand’s largest inflatable waterslide, sauna & steam rooms, fully equipped day spa and an aqua play area for kids, there’s something here for everyone!

-New Zealand’s largest glacier is accessible on foot, by bike and by boat.
+New Zealand’s largest glacier is accessible on foot, bike or by by boat with experienced guides offering regular tours.
 Glacier Explorers take you onto the terminal lake, where you can touch icebergs and learn how the Tasman Glacier was formed.
 While you’re here, take time to marvel at our tallest mountain, Aoraki Mt Cook, and explore the national park.
-Favourite short walks from Mt Cook Village include the Governors Bush Walk (1 hour) and the Hooker Valley Track (3-4 hours).

 Travelling from the Southern Alps to the Pacific Ocean, this 306 km cycle trail showcases the most dramatic scenery New Zealand has to offer.
 Bike your way through Aoraki Mt Cook National Park alongside glacial-fed lakes, and on to golden grasslands, limestone cliffs and Maori rock art.
 This trail suits all abilities, and includes a mixture of off- and on-road trail.